Macrometacorp/docs/docs/photoniq/p3/view-p3-alerts.md

 ## View Alerts

-Perform these steps to view P3 alerts:
+Perform these steps to view unacknowledged P3 alerts:

 1. Log in to your PhotonIQ Performance Proxy dashboard.
 2. Click **Alerts & Audits**.
 3. (Optional) In the Alerts table, click **ACK** to acknowledge the alert.
+This removes it from the default alert view.

 ![View P3 Alerts](/img/photoniq/p3/p3-view-alerts.png)